joshuagryphon/plastid/docs/source/examples/sequence.rst

  - `FASTA`_: a non-indexed, text-base file of one or more sequences.

  - `2bit <twobit>`_: an indexed, binary format created for large (e.g. mammalian)
    genomes.
-Beacause `2bit <twobit>`_ files are binary and indexed, they use far less memory than `FASTA`_ files.
+Because `2bit <twobit>`_ files are binary and indexed, they use far less memory than `FASTA`_ files.

-:data:`plastid` doesn't implement any of its own sequence file readers, but it is compatible with any parser that returns sequences as a dictionary-like object of string-like objects.
+:data:`plastid` doesn't implement any of its own sequence file readers, but it is compatible with any parser that represents sequences as a dictionary-like object of string-like objects.

 This allows users to use implementations in `Biopython`_ (for `FASTA`_, EMBL, & GenBank formats) and `twobitreader`_ (for `2bit <twobit>`_) files.
 For example, to load a FASTA file using `Biopython`_::